TkrUdagawa/website/source/en/tutorial/stat_python.rst

 **[At Jubatus Client]**

- Get the required package and Java client ready.
+ Get the required package and Python client ready.

 **[Output]**